This website is intended for use by US residents only.

 [ON SCREEN TEXT]

-Following the ROCTAVIAN infusion, I infused for 3 weeks after that, but I’ve not had an infusion since then.
-What I couldn’t create before was Factor VIII, and now my body does it.
+Following the ROCTAVIAN infusion I infused for 3 weeks after that, but I have not had an infusion since then.
+What I couldn’t create before was Factor VIII and now my body does it.

 [ON SCREEN TEXT]